emard/ulx3s/doc/MANUAL.md

 local WiFi or become access point with default ssid=websvf password=12345678).

-In web browser open upload page "http://192.168.4.1" (If it connected as a client, IP address will vary depending on your local network and you need to find it using WiFi access point web interface, ARP, NMAP, or by sniffing it).
+In web browser open upload page "http://192.168.4.1".
+If ESP-32 connected as a client, IP address will vary depending on local network.
+Discover it by using WiFi access point web interface, ARP, NMAP, or by sniffing it.
-On the ESP-32 page you should see something like:
+On the ESP-32 page something like this will appear:

       Select SVF File or use minimal or svfupload.py [File] File not selected